Sales Training – The Sales process changed – did you get the memo?

 ‘Sales agent wanted – no humans need apply’

 According to research in the USA millions of so called sales jobs will be made redundant over the next few years.
-Innovation and things like AI or AR mean that chat bots and artificial intelligence can be used to do a lot of the basic repetitive jobs currently done by humans.
+Innovation and things like AI or AR mean that chat bots and artificial intelligence or machine learning can be used to do a lot of the basic repetitive jobs currently done by humans.
 At first glance this would appear to be very bad news for anyone who has chosen sales as a profession.
 It sounds like really bad news, but personally I think it means that people who or jobs that do not bring new value add to the table will be looking for a new job elsewhere.
 But equally I do feel that a person who has experience and good intent, can bring value to the client and will be able to make use of the same AI technology to be even more successful in sales.
 This could in essence separate the men from the boys.
+With pattern recognition some functions can be done by so called AI, but they would be very basic functions.

-Innovation will make it easier to gather information or data and hard facts, but when it comes to judgement calls or making a decision based on experience then our veteran salesperson will always beat artificial intelligence (for the foreseeable future).
+Innovation will actually make it easier to gather information or data and hard facts, but when it comes to judgement calls or making a decision based on experience then our veteran salesperson will always beat artificial intelligence (for the foreseeable future).
 Anybody who has a career in sales will also know that much of selling is that emotional connection you make with the people you meet.
 The eye contact and that establishment of trust and rapport for someone to believe that you will deliver a product or service that is of more value than the money that is about to be invested.
 This is not something that the buyer will do with a chat bot or artificial intelligence.
-Commodity sales or transactional sales on the other hand will certainly be made easier using artificial intelligence, where the questions are straightforward and the answer is one option from a set of choices.
+Commodity sales or transactional sales on the other hand will certainly be made easier using artificial intelligence or machine learning, where the questions are straightforward and the answer is one option from a set of choices.
 “I want to buy a pair of Levi 501s in 32 blue regular boot cut”.
 That is an example of where sales can be a science, but it does not exemplify the art of selling which is something practiced by good salespeople.
+The aim is to help a buyer make the right decision for them.

-………Do not discount the potential effects of AI, if you are an order taker for commodity products, but for serious sales people it is just another useful technology to be used to deliver more value and better customer service.
+………Do not discount the potential effects of AI or machine learning, if you are an ‘order taker’ for commodity products, but for serious sales people it is just another useful technology to be used to deliver more value and better customer service.
 Want to get started with AI in your business?
 Have a look at Mitsuku or Rose or www.chatfuel.com for Facebook or read the ChatBot Magazine.
 You can create your own chatbot to respond to frequently asked questions and offer 24/7/365 service.
 This will become the norm very soon.
-Chatbots are an easy start, but voice recognition bots are also being trialled.
+Chatbots are an easy start, but voice recognition bots are also being widely trialled.

 * Cold calling tips – how to make a cold call warmer

-Most people hate cold calling, so warm up your target audience with a personalised introduction email of some sort and make a personal connection in LinkedIn and/or Facebook.
-Yes it does work, so find out how to do it successfully for you, then rinse and repeat.
+Most people hate being at the end of cold calling, so warm up your target audience with a personalised introduction email of some sort and make a personal connection in Linkedin and/or Facebook.
+Focus on the fear and mistrust of the person at the end of the telephone line, rather than get wound up with your own fear of rejection.
+Cold calling, with proper preparation, does work, and it is still one of the very best approaches.
+So find out how to do it successfully for you, then rinse and repeat.

 Try the advice below

-1. Set aside a dedicated time of your day to prospect.
+1. Set aside a dedicated time of your day to do your own prospecting.
 Do the research needed to ensure that you approach the right people and that they may actually need your product or service

 2. Pick the time of the day when you have the most energy and positivity, but give people time to settle in at work before you call

-6. Do some prior research and connecting in LinkedIn and Social channels before making the first call, see who you know is a connection or become aware of any recent events that may affect the potential client, local news or game.
+6. Do some prior research and connecting in Linkedin and Social channels before making the first call, see who you know is also a connection or become aware of any recent events that may affect the potential client, local news or game.
 Be well aware of their business and their likely business or personal challenges.
-Find out what interests them if possible, their sports or charities etc.
+Find out what interests them if possible, their sports or charities etc, in order to better understand the person at the end of the phone.

-7. Selling on the phone is not likely, so the aim may be to arrange a meeting, there is no selling of product.
-If you do have to start selling on the telephone call, promote the benefits of your products features for that business rather than the features themselves – what problem do you solve?
+7. Selling on the phone is not easy, although nowadays it may be necessary, so the aim may still be to arrange a meeting in person or online using Zoom or Teams.
+In most cases there is no selling of products or services in a first cold telephone call.
+If you do have to start selling on the telephone call, promote the benefits of your products features for that business rather than the features themselves, the product of the product as such – what problem do you solve?
 What is the value to that particular client?

-8. Voice messages are generally a waste of time – if you leave one make is very short “I called and will call back on….”
-Have a script for this and do not waffle on in some sales pitch, just to make you feel like you achieved something.
+8. Voice messages are generally a waste of time – if you leave one make it very short “I called and will call back on….”
+Have a script for this and do not waffle on, in some frantic sales pitch, just to make you feel like you achieved something.
+That is not selling, so do not fool yourself.

 9. Be sure you are offering value, that your product or service will be of benefit to the person at the end of the phone and that you can explain this in the shortest possible way.
-Send value bombs by email and post, in advance to generate awareness and to show that you do actually care enough to invest your time or give complimentary value
+Send value bombs by email and post, in advance, to generate awareness and to show that you do actually care enough to invest your time or give complimentary value.
+Hopefully, post pandemic, your Marketing Department is not still insisting on demanding that your website visitors cough up their name and email address in order to access basic information.
+Answer the questions online and make it easier for visitors to engage with you, having qualified you as being a potential service provider.

 10. Be politely persistent, if you believe you can deliver value for the client, make the follow up calls and stay the course until you get an appointment, an order or a definite no. It is not a numbers game and yet it is IF you are calling the right people.
 So find the right clients and stick with them.
 Find a way to connect, to get your message across.
 If it is in any way a complex sale, you may have to work hard to connect and get a personal relationship going, but you should then get repeat sale number 2 and 3 and so on, based on that same groundwork.
-Ideally y0u will look to get relationship clients who will be recurring buyers, rather than investing all your energy to get just one single transaction, before moving on to the next potential customer and the next and so on.
+Ideally, y0u will look to get relationship clients who will be recurring buyers, rather than investing all your energy to get just one single transaction, before moving on to the next potential customer and the next and so on.
+Do consider the Lifetime Value of potential clients.

 Closing the Sale